nishujain95/wine_variety_prediction/README.md

-In this dataset, we will predict the wine varities by using reviews description.
+In this dataset, we will predict the wine varieties by using reviews description.

 At first, we will clean the data, then we will do some analysis by using matplotlib & seaborn.